 “First you start with cutting up the tomato, then add the onion and some peppers,” said Megan.

-“What I love about my job at United Way, is we get to connect great people like Megan to great organizations like Easter Seals so that she can gain experience she needs to secure a job in our community,” said Shannon Reed, Income Portfolio Manager at United Way of Greater Milwaukee & Waukesha County.
+“What I love about my job at United Way, is we get to connect great people like Megan to great organizations like Easter Seals so that she can gain experience she needs to secure a job in our community,” said Shannon Reed, Financial Stability Portfolio Manager at United Way of Greater Milwaukee & Waukesha County.

 Today, Megan works as a cook at Waukesha West High School.